louelidrissi/Gasmeter-Reader/README.md

 8. [Model Reference](#model-based-on-deepgauge-ml-demo-github)

 ## Set-up:
 A simple USB Camera is set up in front of the Gasmeter to collect images.
-A Stepper Motor Controller is used to run the Gasmeter and control the rate of Digit Image collection and labeling.
+A Stepper Motor Controller is used to run the Gasmeter and control the rate of image collection and labeling.

 <img src="https://github.com/user-attachments/assets/9136662c-9cc6-4ca6-824d-9c6b7a6ec2f8" alt="stepperMotorController" width="300" />